Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Abstract

 \section{Abstract}

-{ \textit{Context.} Giant Low Surface Brightness galaxies (gLSBGs), such as Malin~1, host extended stellar and gaseous disks exceeding 100 kpc in radius.
+{ {\textit{Context.} Giant Low Surface Brightness galaxies (gLSBGs), such as Malin~1, host extended stellar and gaseous discs exceeding 100~kpc in radius.
 Their formation and evolution remain debated, with interactions with satellite galaxies and accretion streams proposed as key contributors.
-Malin~1 has multiple satellites, including Malin~1A, Malin~1B, and the newly reported Malin~1C, along with SDSS J123708.91+142253.2 (eM1) at 350 kpc.
-Additionally, it exhibits two giant stellar streams, the largest extending 200 kpc in projection, likely linked to past interactions.
+Malin~1 presents multiple nearby and distant satellites.
+Additionally, it exhibits two giant stellar streams, the largest extending 200 kpc in projection, likely related to past interactions.}

-\textit{Aims.} We investigate the orbital dynamics of Malin~1’s satellites and their relationship with the observed stellar streams, testing their consistency with different formation scenarios.
+{\textit{Aims.} We investigate the orbital dynamics of Malin~1’s satellites and their possible connections with the observed stellar streams, testing their nature with different formation scenarios.}

-\textit{Methods.} We constructed gravitational potentials using optical and H I rotation curve data, incorporating stellar, gaseous, and dark matter components.
-We explored a wide parameter space to determine whether the candidate progenitors of the stellar streams could have originated from past interactions, testing both Navarro-Frenk-White (NFW) and isothermal halo profiles.
+{\textit{Methods.} We constructed gravitational potentials for Malin~1 using optical and \HI{} rotation curve data, incorporating stellar, gaseous, and dark matter (DM) components.
+We explored a wide orbital parameter space to determine whether the candidate progenitors of the stellar streams could have originated from past interactions, testing both Navarro-Frenk-White (NFW) and the pseudo-isothermal (ISO) halo profiles.}

-\textit{Results.} Among ten explored scenarios, seven produced bound orbital solutions.
-The isothermal halo model, with $M_{\rm Virial} \approx 3.8 \times 10^{12} \, M_{\odot}$ and $R_{\rm Virial} \approx 323$ kpc, favors bound satellite orbits more than the NFW model ($1.7 \times 10^{12} \, M_{\odot}$).
-We find that eM1 probably had a pericenter passage 1.3 Gyr ago, Malin~1A around 1.4 Gyr ago, and Malin~1B's leading arm may be experiencing one now.
-Malin~1C displays both leading and trailing arms.
-Furthermore, we identify three unbound orbital solutions that could link eM1, Malin~1A, or Malin~1B to the streams.
+{\textit{Results.} Among several explored scenarios, some produced bound orbital solutions.
+The ISO halo model, with mass of $M_{\rm Virial} \approx 2.6 \times 10^{12}\sm$, favours bound satellite orbits more than the NFW model, that has a lower mass of $M_{\rm Virial} \approx 1.4 \times 10^{12}\sm$.
+These orbital models show that the giant stellar streams could be substructures of some satellites galaxies located along their leading and trailing orbital trajectories.
+Furthermore, our analysis indicates that the most distant Malin~1 satellite (eM1) could have reached its orbital pericentre $\sim1.6$ Gyr ago, while the nearest companions could have interacted as early as $\sim100$ Myr ago.
+At the same time, one of the closest companions would still be under a strong interaction.
+Another close companion displays both leading and trailing arms in a radial orbit, although it also shows a polar orbit.
+Furthermore, we identify some unbound orbital solutions that could link some satellites with streams.}